 What this means to us as owners is that when we need to go back and add notification appliances or detection devices on a system, we cannot do so unless that particular control panel is listed with that particular device or appliance.
 If we have a renovation project and the fire alarm system is, let's say, 15 years old, we will experience great difficulty in finding devices or appliances listed for a newly listed fire alarm control panel.
-The new panel will most likely require us to remove all the notification appliances and four-wire devices. as they will not be "compatible" with the new front end of the system.
+The new panel will most likely require us to remove all the notification appliances and four-wire devices, as they will not be "compatible" with the new front end of the system.

 The question will no longer be if it meets the criteria required to function from a design standpoint, but will shift to just a question of UL labeling for specific devices.
-The technical aspects of this are too detailed for a short discussion, but I am told that this requirement may severely limit our opportunity for competitive The bottom line is that we need to be paying attention to what is going on in the confusing world of codes and standards.

-bidding; it will surely lock us into one manufacturer for the life of the system, even though what we have installed in the past functions perfectly well and meets all installation codes and standards.
+The technical aspects of this are too detailed for a short discussion, but I am told that this requirement may severely limit our opportunity for competitive bidding; it will surely lock us into one manufacturer for the life of the system, even though what we have installed in the past functions perfectly well and meets all installation codes and standards.
 Based on these newly proposed requirements, it is our understanding that retrofit projects will become very expensive, maintenance contracts could escalate, replacement parts could become expensive, and for what?